nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+### Use case: Rename tag

+**MSS**

+1. User requests to renaming of an existing tag
+2. AddressBook prompts user enter tag to rename and a new name
+3. User enters the existing name and new name
+4. AddressBook confirms with the user the change
+5. User confirms the change
+6. AddressBook renames all friends tags to buddies <br>
+Use case ends

+**Extensions**

+3.a The tag the user entered is not found

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+3.b The user did not enter the new name

+> 3b1.
+AddressBook will remind the user to add the new name <br>
+  Use case resumes at step 2

+5.a The user writes confirms no

+> 5a1.
+Use case ends

+5.b The user types enters something other than yes and no

+> 5a2.
+AddressBook will notify user of invalid input <br>
+  Use case resumes at step 4

 ## Appendix C : Non Functional Requirements